taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 make check-rag-openai-contextual-simple
 ```

 ### 5.3.
-Simple Contextual Retrieval Algorithm with Hugging Face models
+Simple Contextual Retrieval Algorithm with Hugging Face Inference Endpoints (Optional)

-Before running this step, make sure you have deployed your Hugging Face model to Hugging Face Inference Endpoints and that it is not idle (it goes idle out-of-the-box after 15 minutes of inactivity).
+Before running this step, make sure you have deployed your Hugging Face model to Hugging Face Inference Endpoints and that it is not idle (it goes idle out-of-box after 15 minutes of inactivity).

 Run the ingestion pipeline:
 ```bash